-To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and three references (including two written references) by email.
-Please apply early and no later than February 28, 2017.
+To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email.
+Please apply early as applications are reviewed as they are received, and no later than February 28.
 Preference will be given to applicants who apply for internships greater than three months.

 * Rabies Vaccine Information